 Non-EU students (Undergraduate) will not normally qualify for free tuition; they have to pay the non-EU fee.
-The non-EU fee is in the region of €13,500 per annum.
+The non-EU fee is currently €13,500 per annum.
 In some cases, non-EU students may qualify to pay fees at the EU rate.
-Please see Info or contact the Fees Office for more information.
+Please see link for more information.

-Postgraduate courses comprise of just Tuition fees payable by the student.
-Please refer to the Postgraduate Fees schedule for a breakdown of fees by postgraduate course title
+Tuition Fees are payable by all postgraduate students.
+Please refer to the Postgraduate Fees schedule for a breakdown of fees by postgraduate course title.

 Please see https://hea.ie/funding-governance-performance/funding/student-finance/course-fees/ for eligibility criteria and more information.